Trevor Spitz (Drums)

 Colin Minifie (Alto Sax)

-After moving to Auckland, around 1965, they landed full time spots at the Platterack and Monaco nightspots.
-They wrote most of their own music and ended up recording a strange song called "Theme From An Empty Coffee Lounge" in 1965.
+For their next single they had the A-side written, "Time Slips Away" They wrote most of their own music and ended up recording a strange song for the B-side called "Theme From An Empty Coffee Lounge" in 1965.
 It contains a whistled melody line and has ended up becoming a New Zealand classic.
-The flipside was "Time Slips Away".
 Two more singles were also released in 1965, "Baby Come Back To Me"/"It's Gonna Rain" and "You're My Baby (And Don't Forget It)"/"Four Bad Men".